elshadaysimamora/elshadaysimamora/README.md

 # Hi there!
-I'm Elshaday Simamora :wave:
+I'm Elshaday Simamora 👋

-I am a student who is very enthusiastic and passionate about exploring the world of technology :computer: .
-Currently, I am pursuing a degree in Information Systems at Del Technology Institute :classical_building: :woman_technologist: .
-I am always looking for opportunities to learn new things and reach the best solutions :dizzy: :raised_hands: .
-I will always be open to learning new things and continuing to improve my skills :smiley: :smiley: .
-Let's join and collaborate to create a brighter and more exciting future for information technology :hugs: :hugs: .
+🎓 I’m an enthusiastic Information Systems student at Del Institute of Technology 🏛️, deeply passionate about exploring the ever-evolving world of technology 💻.
+I love seeking new challenges, learning innovative concepts, and finding smart solutions that make a difference 🚀.

+✨ I’m always open to growing my skills and embracing new experiences.
+Whether it’s coding, building projects, or discussing ideas over coffee, I believe every moment is an opportunity to learn and improve 🌱.

+🤝 Let’s connect, share knowledge, and collaborate to shape a brighter, more exciting future for information technology together!

+---

-A little about Elshaday:
+### 🌟 A little more about me:

-- 🌱 I’m currently learning : Web Development
+- 🌱 Currently exploring: building modern web applications, experimenting with Generative AI and RAG systems, learning more about data analysis, and continuously enhancing my programming skills.
+- 🎯 Passionate about: solving problems through tech, data-driven solutions, and building user-friendly systems.

-- :mortar_board: education : Information systems student at Del Institute of Technology
+- 📚 Education: **Information Systems student at Del Institute of Technology**
+- 💬 Always excited to talk about tech, startups, and creative projects!

+---

+🚀 Let’s build something amazing together!
+Feel free to reach out — I’d love to chat and explore new ideas!